 The Company received proceeds of \$14,000 pursuant to the terms of a Private Placement a price of \$0.07 per unit for 200,000 shares of its Common Stock and warrants to purchase an additional 200,000 shares of its common stock to an investor pursuant to a private placement of its securities.
 The offering consisted of the sale of "units" of the Company's securities at the per unit price of \$0.07.
 Each unit consisted of one share of common stock and one warrant to purchase an additional share of common stock.
 Warrants issued pursuant to the offering entitle the holder thereof to purchase shares of common stock for the price of \$0.15 per share.
 The term of each warrant is for eighteen months commencing with its subscription date of June 1, 2019.
+These warrants were extended until December 31, 2022.

 On August 1, 2019, the Company issued 400,000 shares of its common stock, and warrants to purchase an additional 400,000 shares of its common stock to an investor pursuant to a private placement of its securities (the "2019 Offering").
 The 2019 Offering consisted of the sale of "units" of the Company's securities at the per unit price of \$0.05.
 Each unit consisted of one shares of common stock and one warrants to purchase an additional share of common stock.
 Warrants issued pursuant to the 2019 Offering entitle the holders thereof to purchase shares of common stock for the price of \$0.10 per share.
 The term of each warrant is for eighteen months commencing with its issuance date.
 The Company raised a total of \$20,000 to date pursuant to the 2019 Offering.
+These warrants were extended until December 31, 2022.

 On October 15, 2019, the Company received from an investor proceeds of \$10,000 pursuant to the terms of a Private Placement for sale of units for 142,860 shares of its Common Stock and warrants to purchase an additional 142,860 shares of its common stock.
 The offering consisted of the sale of "units" of the Company's securities at the per unit price of \$0.07.
 Each unit consisted of one share of common stock and one warrant to purchase an additional share of common stock.
 Warrants issued pursuant to the offering entitle the holder thereof to purchase shares of common stock for the price of \$0.15 per share.
 The term of each warrant is for eighteen months commencing with its issuance date of October 15, 2019.
+These warrants were extended until December 31, 2022.

 On October 31, 2019, the Company received from an investor proceeds of \$250,000 pursuant to the terms of a Private Placement for sales of units for 5,000,000 shares of its Common Stock and warrants to purchase an additional 5,000,000 shares of its common stock.
 The offering consisted of the sale of "units" of the Company's securities at the per unit price of \$0.05.
 Each unit consisted of one share of common stock and one warrant to purchase an additional share of common stock.
 Warrants issued pursuant to the offering entitle the holder thereof to purchase shares of common stock for the price of \$0.10 per share.
 The term of each warrant is for eighteen months commencing with its subscription date of September 30, 2019.
+These warrants were extended until December 31, 2022.